-Prerequisites: Electrical Technology I
+Prerequisites: Electrical Technology 1; Principles of Construction

-Practicum in Construction Technology\ (PRACCT1)
+Practicum in Construction Technology (PRACCT1)

 In Practicum in Construction Technology, students will be challenged with the application of gained knowledge and skills from Construction Technology I and II.
 In many cases students will be allowed to work at a job (paid or unpaid) outside of school or be involved in local projects the school has approved for this class.